 - Step 4: Knowing how to clean non-washable HEPA filters or carbon filters that are non-washable may save you from having to order a replacement filter.
 Since these filters are non-washable, it’s important to make sure they don’t come into contact with water, or you risk damaging them.
 To clean the air purifier’s filter, use a vacuum to remove debris.
 If the filter is damaged, it’s best to replace it.

-- Step 5: To clean washable or permanent filters, use a vacuum at low speed using a soft brush attachment to gentle remove visible debris.
+- Step 5: To clean washable or permanent filters, use a vacuum at low speed using a soft brush attachment to gently remove visible debris.
 Next, gently rinse and hand wash the filter using warm, soapy water and a damp cloth.

 - Step 6: Put the filters back to their original arrangement (there is usually an arrow indicating the direction that filters should be oriented), then reinsert the front air inlet grill.